Fitness Model Lauren Simpson Works Powerful Quads In Latest Home Workout Video

-Lauren Simpson took to popular social media platform Instagram on Wednesday, April 8, to post her latest home workout video.
+Lauren Simpson took to Instagram on Wednesday to post her latest home workout video.
 The fitness trainer has been providing her 1.8 million followers with exercises that can be done anywhere and are perfect for those shut indoors because of the coronavirus pandemic.

 For the workout, the Instagram sensation wears a magenta sports bra with writing across the chest and a black strap securing it to her rib cage.
 The exposed skin along her arms and midsection give viewers an eyeful of her chiseled muscles.
 She pairs the top with high-waisted black shorts that extend just past her backside and leave her sculpted legs on display.
 The bottoms hug her backside, flaunting her gym-honed booty.

-Lauren ditches the shoes for her at-home workout and wears a pair of black mid-calf socks.
+Lauren ditches the shoes for her at-home workout and wears a pair of black midcalf socks.
 She accessorizes with sparkly stud earrings and wears thick black mascara, eye shadow, and pink glossy lips to highlight her facial features.
-Her long, platinum blonde hair is tied back in a low ponytail.
+Her long, platinum blond hair is tied back in a low ponytail.

 The post is divided into five parts, each featuring a separate exercise from the circuit.
 Lauren completes the entire workout in her living room using a resistance band, exercise mat, and small table for equipment.